 - Images have a minimum size of 60×90 pixels.

-- They are hosted in the same domain as your article.
+- They are hosted in the same domain as the article.

 - The image ratio (height and width) is reasonable.

-- Your robots.txt file or a meta tag isn’t blocking your images to the crawler.
+- The robots.txt file or a meta tag isn’t blocking the crawler’s access to the image.

-If your organization has a strong focus on video content you have also the option to submit a YouTube video channel to Google News.
-You should have a site already approved in Google News before submitting a YouTube channel for approval.
+Organizations with a strong focus on video content can also submit a YouTube video channel to Google News.
+They should have a site already approved in Google News before submitting a YouTube channel for approval.

 Video content should follow these guidelines:

-- Videos should have a good image and audio quality and be published regularly
+- Videos should have good image and audio quality and be published regularly.

 - They should feature reporting on recent events.